 Uh oh…you ate all the cookies, all the chips, and the pizza box is empty…and you feel gross and ashamed.
 What do you do afterwards?
 How can you avoid feeling guilty?

 First, there's a difference between overeating and binge eating.
 This article is geared towards those who overeat.
 While these strategies can help everyone, seek professional help if you suspect that you might have BED.
-I’ll talk a bit about the difference between them, and what you can to feel fabulous!
+I’ll talk a bit about the difference between them, and what you can do to feel fabulous!
 But here’s a hint- its all about intuitive, or mindful, eating.

 What is a Binge?